UmamiAppearance/BrowserSHAObj/README.md

 # BrowserSHAObj

 **BrowserSHAObj** creates a SHA-(1/256/384/512) object, that holds a typed array of the output for the given algorithm.
 The idea is to simplify the use of the build in ``Crypto.subtle`` methods for checksum generation of modern **browsers**.
-With the help of [BaseEx](https://github.com/UmamiAppearance/BaseExJS), the checksum can be exported to multiple data representations. [-> learn more](#representations)
+With the help of [BaseEx](https://github.com/UmamiAppearance/BaseExJS), the checksum can be exported to multiple data [representations](#representations).

 ## Installation